-“AI is not about just making the industry better,” says Marjam, sales director at Amelia, an IPsoft Company.
+“AI is not about just making the industry better,” says Marjam, sales director at Amelia.
 “It's about adopting, it's about how you can make the everyday of your life better.”

 Marjam thinks that AI has become an “overused” term and that “nobody really knows how to define the human intelligence because it's very hard to mimic the human brain.”
 She prefers to use “machine learning” to describe the technology’s impact.

 “During the last year, I would actually say it has been part of our daily lives,” she says, noting that Netflix successfully recommends movies, Spotify recommends songs and smartphones now recognize their users’ faces.
 “Machine learning will empower the way that we actually use our time.
 It will make life easier for employees to be more creative and allow companies to step up and take everything to the next level.”

 Marjam says that she enjoys finding solutions to complex problems, and that enjoyment ultimately led her to a career in technology.

 “I always was a problem solver and I was interested in seeing how things work, how they were assembled and what solutions could make your everyday a little bit easier,” she explains.
 “I actually wanted to become a doctor first because that's also helping and finding solutions for individuals.
 Digging deeper, I loved math and physics, so I decided to go into engineering, but I wanted to have that in combination with some kind of business.”

 Industrial management became her biggest passion.
 “What really inspired me was that I could see how technology could enable us to simplify and improve our lives,” she says.